 3. Identify the frequency of unannounced inspections:

-- Once a year
+Once a year

-- More than once a year
+■ More than once a year

-- Describe:
+Describe:

 4. Describe the monitoring procedures (including differential monitoring, if applicable) and how the inspections ensure that child care center providers comply with the applicable licensing standards, including health, safety, and fire standards.

-Each annual inspection includes a review of all licensing requirements that includes health, safety and fire standards.
+Each annual inspection includes a review of all licensing requirements.

-5. List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF center providers b) Licensed CCDF family child care home
+5. List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF center providers